Greater Moldova: Interwar integration

 Two years later, Poni organized in Iași the Agriculture and Cottage Industry Expo of Unified Moldavia, which also produced Constantin Kristescu's medal, an allegory of three female figures: Bukovina and Bessarabia returning to Moldavia.
 In a 1924 address, Alexandru Slătineanu, as rector of Iași University, noted that the city had become a cultural capital of "unified Moldavia", adding: "Moldavians under Austrian dominance, Moldavians under Russian dominance – they are again flocking to Iași to bask in the light of science.
 Iași has the unwieldy task of serving the fiber of souls that have been alienated, in one case by a strong German culture, in the other by a charming Slavic influence."
 However, the regionalist school was criticized by Bessarabia's Paul Gore.
 In February 1923, he wrote: "There are no more Moldavians, who would imagine that the Principalities' union signifies slavery, there are no more Wallachians, who would fear Moldavian rivalry!
 But it took a lot of time for things to end up this way [...].
 Today we see only regionalist tendencies, which sometimes hide under the natural guise of a longing for decentralization, being formed and manifesting themselves contrary to our national interests."

 During the interwar, the regionalist question of Moldavia and Bessarabia belonging to each other seeped into Romanian literature.
 Novelist Mihail Sadoveanu's 1919 visit to Bessarabia was described in his Orhei și Soroca.
 Note de drum, which celebrates the reunification of Moldavia within Romania, insisting on the liberties recovered by the Bessarabians in this new political arrangement.
 The work makes ample references to the "Moldavian language", and is itself written in an archaic and regional dialect.
 His later books suggest the unity of Moldavia as a distinct cultural space, though they also distinguish Bessarabia as its periphery, a zone "not yet harmed by the evils of civilization."
+Some Bessarabian Romanians who expressed sympathy for the Romanians in Ukraine began referring to Moldavia as a larger region, whose eastern border they identified as being the Southern Bug.
+The slogan of "Moldavia down to the Bug" was used as the title of a magazine put out in 1922 by teacher Elefterie Negel (reportedly closed down after "foreign interventions").